civictechsweden/g0vse/README.md

 python fetch.py
 ```

-If you want to push the new data to the branch:
+If you want to push the new data to the branch (you would need write access to the repo):

 ```bash
 cd data